The Art Gallery Problem is $\exists \mathbb{R}$-complete

 \begin{restatable}{theorem}{CorAlgebraicNumbers} Given any real algebraic number $\alpha$, there exists a polygon $\poly$ with corners at rational coordinates such that in any optimal guard set of $\poly$ there is a guard with an $x$-coordinate equal $\alpha$. \end{restatable}

+This is a generalization of our work~\cite{abrahamsen2017irrational}, where we showed that irrational guards are sometimes needed in optimal guard sets.
 Our results justify the difficulty in constructing algorithms for the art gallery problem, and explain the lack of combinatorial algorithms for the problem (see the subsequent summary of related work).
-In particular, Theorem \ref{cor:AlgebraicNumbers} rules out many algorithmic approaches to solving the art gallery problem.
+In particular, Theorem~\ref{cor:AlgebraicNumbers} rules out many algorithmic approaches to solving the art gallery problem.
 A natural approach to finding a guard set for a given polygon \poly is to create a candidate set for the guards, and select a guard set as a subset of the candidate set.
 For instance, a candidate set can consist of the corners of \poly.
 The candidate set can then be expanded by considering all lines containing two candidates and adding all intersection points of these lines to the candidate set.
 This process can be repeated any finite number of times, but only candidates with rational coordinates can be obtained that way, and the candidate set will thus not contain an optimal guard set in general.
 Algorithms of this kind are discussed for instance by de Rezende et al.~\cite{engineering}.
 One can get a more refined set of candidates by also considering certain quadratic curves~\cite{belleville1991computing}, or more complicated curves.
 Our results imply that if the algebraic degree of the considered curves is bounded by a constant, such an approach cannot lead to an optimal solution in general, since the coordinates of the candidates will also have algebraic degree bounded by a constant.